Also known as the Patagonian Ice Cap, our hike is one of Patagonia’s most beautiful, remote and demanding of challenges.

 You meet with the rest of your group and guide and receive a trek briefing about the Southern Patagonian Ice Field, and what lies ahead.

 The guide will give detailed instructions on how to use camping and technical gear (provided) and check your kit.
-Spend the evening in a shared dorm room in a local hostel or upgrade to a lodge / hotel.
+Spend the evening in a lodge / hotel.

 After breakfast, our vehicle takes you to the bridge over the Eléctrico River, 15km northwest of El Chaltén, and the start point of our trek.
 Set off in the direction of the base of the Marconi Glacier.